 The American independent boarding school St Johnsbury Academy, which was founded in 1842, opened an international branch campus on Jeju in October 2017.
 The co-educational school for 1,254 students will provide an American-style education from pre-Kindergarten 3 to Grade 12 and offered 498 places up to Grade 10 in its first year.

 International schools are mainly centred on the capital Seoul and neighbouring Incheon, where a second education hub is taking shape.
 The sector is officially divided into “foreign schools”, where at least 70 per cent of students must be foreign nationals, and open-access “international schools”.

 The vast majority teach in English and most are coeducational day schools but a handful offer boarding options.
 Some, such as Busan Foreign School and Seoul International School, offer an American-style education, while others follow the English national curriculum.
 Recent additions have included sister campuses to London’s Dulwich College and Chadwick School in Los Angeles.

-There are 12 IB World Schools, which all teach in English.
-Of these, 11 are authorised to deliver the International Baccalaureate Diploma and six also offer the primary years and middle years programmes.
-The Council of International Schools has six accredited member schools.
+There are 24 IB World Schools in South Korea, most of which teach in English.
+Of these, 17 are authorised to deliver the International Baccalaureate Diploma.
+The Council of International Schools has five accredited member schools.

 South Korea boasts one of the world’s oldest international schools.
 Seoul Foreign School, which was founded in 1912, incorporates the Seoul British Foreign School, which follows the English national curriculum to the end of Key Stage Three, while parallel elementary and middle school sections offer an American-style education.